 USA Swimming’s Mark Schubert used those words when he announced that Bauerle had been chosen as the head coach of the United States’ women’s swimming team for the 2008 Olympics in Beijing, China.
 For Bauerle, the Olympic appointment became the crowning moment of his career.

-In his stint overseeing Georgia’s program (not to mention his time as a Georgia swimmer himself and assistant coach), Bauerle has produced five team national championships and 10 SEC crowns with the Lady Bulldogs.
-He has been chosen as the SEC Coach of the Year 16 times and the National Women’s Coach of the Year six times.
+In his stint overseeing Georgia’s program (not to mention his time as a Georgia swimmer himself and assistant coach), Bauerle has produced seven team national championships and 12 SEC crowns with the Lady Bulldogs.
+He has been chosen as the SEC Coach of the Year 18 times (16 with the women, two with the men) and the National Women’s Coach of the Year seven times.

 At the 2008 Olympics, the United States women, under Bauerle’s watch, earned a total of 14 medals (two golds, seven silvers, five bronze), the most of any nation.
 Two of his pupils, Kara Lynn Joyce and Schmitt, were included in the medals haul as Joyce won two silvers and Schmitt secured a bronze.
 Bauerle’s handiwork was on display as 12 athletes and coaches from his Georgia program joined him in Beijing.

 Georgia can claim one achievement that no other collegiate sports program can – three NCAA Woman of the Year Award winners in Lisa Coole (1997), Kristy Kowal (2000) and Kim Black (2001).
 Georgia is the only program in the nation to have more than one winner – and Bauerle has coached all three.

 Bauerle has been inducted into the State of Georgia, the Georgia Aquatics and the Montgomery County (Pa.)
 Coaches halls of fame.
 He also received the Bill Hartman Award, which is one of the highest honors given to a former UGA student-athlete based on 20 years of excellence in his profession.